gorakhjoshi/WebDevelopmentFoundation/1. Selectors/README.md

 - The type selector does not include the angle brackets.
 - Since element types are often referred to by their opening tag name, the type selector is sometimes referred to as the tag name or element selector.

-## 2.Universal
+## 2. Universal

 You learned how the type selector selects all elements of a given type.
 Well, the universal selector selects all elements of any type.

 Targeting all of the elements on the page has a few specific use cases, such as resetting default browser styling, or selecting all children of a parent element.
-Don’t worry if you don’t understand the use cases right now—we will get to them later on in our Learn CSS journey.
+Don’t worry if you don’t understand the use cases right now—we will get to them later on in our journey.

 The universal selector uses the \* character in the same place where you specified the type selector in a ruleset, like so: